-If you have neighbours who'd welcome some moth plant information in Chinese, click here for the Auckland Council brochure Moth plant brochure in CHINESE
+If you have neighbours who would welcome some moth plant information in Chinese, click here for the Auckland Council brochure Moth plant brochure in CHINESE

 Council also has a range of weed brochures in Chinese - ask at your local library.